bitabs/bitabs/README.md

 # Hya 👋 Nas here

 Fellow coders!
-Versatile full-stack engineer with a knack for flawlessly combining programming wizardry and stunning design.
+I'm a Versatile full-stack engineer with a knack for flawlessly combining programming wizardry and stunning design.
 Let's keep it short and sweet:

 - 🔭 Building my portfolio, crafting a killer Design System, and tackling tricky challenges.
 - 🌱 Learning Rust, Go, and Bun—because who doesn't love adding new languages to their arsenal?